How Can Your Tax Planning Be Affected By Your Estate Planning, And Vice Versa?

 - Unprotected property and the probate estate.
 It is vital that you plan to not leave your assets unprotected.
 Anything you own at the time of your death that does not have a co-owner or beneficiary (and is not owned in a trust) could be subject to the probate process.
 This is the legal court process that allows sole owner property to pass to the intended beneficiaries.
 Unfortunately, as part of the probate process, creditors have the opportunity to file claims against the estate.
 A valid claimant will have their claim paid out before any beneficiary inherits assets from the estate.
 When you are planning for your estate and your taxes, it is critical to work with your estate planning attorney to create the right trust agreement for you.
 It is a trust agreement, and not a last will and testament, that can help you avoid the probate process.

 We know this article raises more questions than it answers.
-Our estate planning law firm takes a very different approach from what you might have come to expect.
-Our goal is to create lifelong relationships with each of our clients, to guide and manage your legacy for the rest of your life.
-Please contact our offices in Stuart and in Palm City to learn more.
+The Law Offices of John Mangan, PA, an estate planning attorney near me takes a very different approach from what you might have come to expect.
+Their goal is to create lifelong relationships with each client, to guide and manage your legacy for the rest of your life.
+Please contact their offices in Stuart and in Palm City to learn more.
+Call: 1 (772) 266-5108